East Patagonia, Tierra del Fuego and Strait of Magellan dispute: Fierro-Sarratea Pact

+Map of the proposed projects from 1864, 1876, and 1878, and the Fierro-Sarratea project.

 On December 6 of the same year, the Fierro-Sarratea pact was signed in Santiago de Chile by the Chilean Minister of Foreign Affairs Alejandro Fierro and the Argentine consul in Santiago Mariano Sarratea.
 The agreement was approved by both houses of the Congress of Chile and on January 14, 1879, the Chilean government informed the Argentine government that it approved it.
 However, the Congress of Argentina never approved the agreement, and thus, never came into effect.

 Article 6 established that until a boundary agreement was reached, Chile would exercise jurisdiction over the coasts of the Strait of Magellan and Argentina over East Patagonia coasts and its islands.
 On January 4, 1879, the corvette Cabo de Hornos commanded by Luis Piedrabuena arrived at Puerto Santa Cruz with the news of the cessation of hostilities between the two countries and carrying on board the surgeon major Federico R. Cuñado -grandson of the Spanish physician Gabriel Cuñado- in addition to carrying provisions, coal cargo and the launch steamboat Monte León needed to provide fresh water at Pavón Island, since the estuary of the river where the port was settled is brackish water.
 In addition, it would have arrived alongside the bomber República.

 For Chile, the pact had a very important effect because it allowed, at least, to postpone the border problems with Argentina and focus on the solution of its problems with Bolivia: on December 17, 1878 Hilarión Daza had ordered the collection of the 10 cents tax and a few months later the War of the Pacific would begin after Bolivia's refusal to revert the measure that violated previous treaties with Chile.

 Papón would be succeeded by his brother called Mulato in 1892, who ended up settling in a reserve in Chile, near Punta Arenas, until he died of smallpox in 1905.